42A2/miniRTA2/README.md

 - open the file explorer and unzip it

+- go to either x64/relase or win32/relase and find miniRTA2.exe

 - create a shortcut using right -> send towards -> desktop

-- go into the shortcut parameter and after miniRTA2.exe add scene/light.rt
+- go into the shortcut parameter, field target : add `" scene/light.rt"` at the end

 ### Usage